dasomweb/dw-church/readme.txt

 7. Plugin settings and permissions

 == Changelog ==

+= 2.62.17 =
+* Fix: Prevent gallery images from overflowing containers - add max-width and overflow controls to all gallery displays
+* Fix: Improve gallery CSS for better responsive behavior on mobile devices

 = 2.62.16 =
 * Documentation: Add comprehensive code comments to GitHub Wiki pages for better developer understanding